 Interestingly enough, Volkswagen dominates the market share in China for imported EVs.
 Tesla once again comes in second place.
 Rounding up the top three, Toyota has a substantial market share in China.

 It's clear that Tesla is a leader in many countries.
-But other car manufacturers tail it closely and are growing in popularity.
+However, other car manufacturers tail it closely, and it is growing in popularity.

 China: The Top EV Producer in 2023

-China is increasingly supplanting other countries as the world producer of electric vehicles.
+China is increasingly supplanting other countries as the world producer of battery-powered vehicles.

-By 2023, it's estimated that China will produce over 13 million battery electric and plug-in hybrid electric vehicles (BEV/PHEV).
+By 2023, it's estimated that China will produce over 13 million battery electric and plug-in hybrid EVs (BEV/PHEV).

 This amount exceeds the total output of other big markets like the United States, Germany, and Japan.

-China's total stock volume of BEVs and PHEVs has grown dramatically over the past few years from just 1.8 million in 2018 to around 3.3 million in 2019—an astonishing increase of 46%.
+China's total stock volume of BEVs and PHEVs has grown dramatically over the past few years, from just 1.8 million in 2018 to around 3.3 million in 2019—an astonishing 46% increase.

-This large investment into electro-mobility has given China a solid foundation to build for the future of electric transportation.
+This large investment into electro-mobility has given China a solid foundation to build for the future of electric conveyance.

 The Chinese government has been encouraging individuals with subsidies and other incentives to switch to eco-friendly modes of transport— namely BEV and PHE cars—allowing them access to these technologies at an affordable price.